drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 4. `Machine Learning Algorithms:` Next, machine learning algorithms can be used to predict customer satisfaction based on the data collected.
 This can be done by building a model using supervised learning techniques such as regression or classification.

 5. `Data Visualization:` The final step is to present the results of the analysis and machine learning algorithms using data visualization techniques.
-This can be done using tools such as Tableau or Python libraries such as Matplotlib or Seaborn.
+This can be done using tools such as Power BI or Python libraries such as Matplotlib and Seaborn.

 ## 🔧System Architecture